 * In the case of the image on the left, the Hada-Juban is a one piece version.

 Half size under kimono , usually worn together with a susoyoke (lower part) in place of a naga-juban.
 A t-shirt with V-shaped neck can also be a substitute for a Han-Juban.

 A wrap-around half slip, from a single piece of cloth with ties at the waist.
 The Sosuyoke is a (long) traditional kimono underwear to be used in combination with han-juban.

-Please remember that susoyoke comes in a variety of materials like cotton, lace, polyster or Double weave gauze (what is double gauze?).
+Please remember that susoyoke comes in a variety of materials like cotton, lace, polyster or Double weave gauze.
 For some reason the latter sounds more comfortable.

 The length is standard 90cm though there is a 95cm availabe this also doubles the price.
 The width for M size is 132 cm and L size 150cm.